Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 How The Explanation defines Theology

-Further down the Widipedia page we can find the etymology of theology:
+Further down the Wikipedia page, we can find the etymology of theology:

-Let’s look at the word theology which can be broken into two distinct parts: ‘theo’ and ‘logy’.
+Let’s look at the word theology, with its two distinct parts: theo and logy.

-Right away we run into a thorny issue: The existence, or not, of some higher power.
-Then, if we agree there is one: The nature of this higher power.
-If we took a poll on this we’d get every idea under the sun—and then some.
-A factor of belief comes, heavily, into play—and this is a very personal feeling that characterizes each one of us.
-As the author of this book I want to respect your beliefs, about G/god, science, religion or any other or lack thereof, .
+Right away, we run into a thorny issue: The existence, or not, of some higher power.
+Then, if we agree, there is one: The nature of this higher power.
+If we took a poll on this, we’d get every idea under the sun—and then some.
+A factor of belief comes heavily, into play—and this is a very personal feeling that characterizes each one of us.
+As the author of this book, I want to respect your beliefs about G/god, science, religion, or any other concept or lack thereof.

 Theology means we continue in the direction of a ‘higher power’ fully aware that we don’t know if this ‘G/god’ even exists and that this power has yet to be defined.

-- denoting a characteristic of speech or language: “eulogy”
+- Indicating a characteristic of speech or language: eulogy.

-‘Logy’ has to do with ‘study of’ or ‘language and discourse’ around a particular subject.
+Logy has to do with the study of or language and discourse around a particular subject.
 In this case: god(s) or God.